timcdlucas/stats280/README.md

-# 280stats
+# stats280

 This repo contains all the notes, ideas, scripts and figures for the twitter statistics course I am attempting to write.

-The hashtag for the course is #280stats.
+The hashtag for the course is #stats280.
+280 characters on twitter and it's a statistics course.

 ## Folders and files